thecoshman/d-idea/README.md

 * `e2fsprogs` - Resolves a startup error for InteliJ wanting the `e2p` library
 * `fontconfig` & `msttcorefonts-installer` - For basic font handling in InteliJ, seems to be required
 * `gcompat` - The `glib` compatibility required for the JDK
+* `git` - Seems InteliJ likes to do 'git' stuff
+* `nss` - Used to help run as 'you', the user starting the container
 * `openjdk21` - The JDK obviously

 # Credits & Acknowledgments